-Members cannot rely upon staff of the Commission services or their Cabinets for activities linked to the campaign.
+Members cannot rely upon staff of the Commission services or their Cabinets for any activities linked to the campaign, notably for drafting speeches or documents, or helping with the organisation of travel or appearances.
 This is without prejudice to the possibility to revert to staff at any moment in time for the exercise of a Member's institutional duties.
+The present Guidelines do also not affect the security arrangements required for the protection of a Member.